Preview Cart Checkout

 Willa Cather Childhood Home Restoration Underway

 The Willa Cather Childhood Home is a national treasure, one of only twenty-two National Historic Landmarks in Nebraska and the site most closely associated with the life and literature of one of America’s greatest novelists.
-The site closed August 15 to facilitate the first comprehensive restoration in over fifty years.
-Restoration is now underway and will be completed next summer.
+The site closed on August 15, 2022 to facilitate the first comprehensive restoration in over fifty years.
 This project is made possible through a Save America’s Treasures grant administered by the National Park Service, which is being matched dollar-for-dollar through a private fundraising effort.

 Acquired and restored in our early years, the site opened to visitors in 1967 and was gifted to the Nebraska State Historical Society in 1978.
 The transformative restoration will ensure the 140+-year-old home is preserved as a cultural attraction for the learning and enjoyment of future generations.
 The restored home will create a more immersive destination to discover family artifacts and encounter the lived world of the Cather family.